gradle/native-platform/readme.md

 ### Terminal and console

-These bindings work for both the UNIX terminal and the Windows console:
+These bindings work for the UNIX terminal, the Windows console and Mintty from Cygwin and MSys on Windows.

 * Determine whether stdin/stdout/stderr are attached to a terminal.
+Stdin detection not supported for Mintty.
 * Query the terminal size.
+Not supported for Mintty
 * Change foreground color on the terminal.
 * Switch between bold and normal text mode on the terminal.
 * Switch between dim, bright and normal text intensity on the terminal.
 * Move terminal cursor up, down, left, right, start of line.
 * Clear to end of line.
 * Show and hide the cursor.
 * Read raw input from the terminal.
+Not support for Mintty.
 * Read arrow keys and other function keys from the terminal.
+Not support for Mintty.

 See [Terminals](src/main/java/net/rubygrapefruit/platform/Terminals.java)